nofatclips/codecademy-python/sets.md

     => set([1, 2, 3, 5])

 The `{}` is the literal notation for sets.
 As you might remember from last week, it's also the notation for dictionaries, but Python is smart enough to distinguish between the two.
+Or you can use the constructor method:

+    fibo = set(1, 1, 2, 3, 5)

 We tried to store the first 5 elements in the fibonacci sequence, but we only got four: we only got one instance of the number `1`.
 But let's go by the manual.